devrmvgo/felipealp/README.md

 ### Hi there 👋

 My name is Luiz Felipe, i'm interested in software development.
-I'm Full-Stack developer, i work since 2019.
+I'm Full-Stack developer and i work since 2019.
 I started my journey working with some front-end technologies and then back-end technologies.
 Right now, I am working as Software Developer at [SIASP](https://www.linkedin.com/company/siasp/).

 📫 How to reach me: